 White, able, youngish men with money and education get the most privileges – that’s not to say they don’t face challenges; it’s more that other people face worse, harder ones.
 What makes Player#1 so annoying is his assumption that he deserves the breaks, and his challenges are more important than everyone else’s.
 If you say he’s wrong, he knows he isn’t: it must be you!

-If something’s bothering him, everybody should care about his woes – and never mind the losers, his problems are probably their fault anyway.
+If something’s bothering him, everybody should care about his woes – and never mind the losers, they’re probably to blame for his problems anyway!
+He has no real understanding that other people’s lives are harder than his – and doesn’t care.
+Unconscious privilege can make people pretty nasty sometimes.

 Women get this all the time from men.
 Men telling us it’s our fault; men telling us what we are and what to do, what to think; men telling us their stuff matters while ours is trivial.
 Player#1 on the easy setting is a pain in the arse – and sometimes very dangerous.